Skip to main content Skip to footer

 April 22, 2025 - Special Meeting of Council

-Council will receive the findings of the public engagement process for the design of the Seaton Recreation Complex & Library for information and consider other staff recommendations outlined in the report.
+Council received the findings of the public engagement process for the design of the Seaton Recreation Complex & Library for information and considered other staff recommendations outlined in the report.
+The project is on pause and staff will provide a project update to Council in September 2025.
 Read Report CAO 05-25 for details.

 December 2, 2024 - Seaton Recreation Complex & Library Project Update - RFP2024-7 – Milestone Report #1